PulellaP/brohackblog/README.md

 ## Overview
-This is the software that my brother (Rosario Pulella) and I (Pasquale Pulella) will be using as our blog.
+This is the software was intended to be used as a tech blog that my brother (Rosario Pulella) and I (Pasquale Pulella) would have used as our blog.
+We changed our mind about the blog and thus the project is no longer being developed.
+The code is still available for demonstration purposes.

 ## Dependencies
 1. python